jkriss/altcloud/README.md

 This is a YAML file where each entry is `username: hashedPassword`.
 We use bcrypt for password hashing.

-The easiest way to add a user is with the `altcloud-add-user` command:
+The easiest way to add a user is with the `altcloud add-user` command:

-    altcloud-add-user some-username some-password >> .passwords
+    altcloud add-user some-username some-password

 Please make a note of the password you provide via the command line, since it cannot be extracted from the hashed version stored in the `.passwords` file.